Safeguarding Policy

 8. Reporting Procedures

-3. Report the concern to the Designated Safeguarding Officer (DSO) immediately.
+3. Report to the Designated Safeguarding Officer immediately.

-4. Refer: The DSO will determine if further action is needed (e.g., involving parents, police, or child protection services).
+4. DSO decides further action (parents, police, protection services).

-⚠️ Never promise confidentiality.
-You may need to share information for the person's safety.
+Important: Never promise confidentiality.
+Information may need to be shared for safety.

 9. Designated Safeguarding Officer (DSO)